josherrickson/stata2/stata_markdown/03-visualization.md

 ~~~~
 <<dd_do>>
-hist mpg, by(foreign)
+twoway (scatter mpg weight) (lfit mpg weight), by(foreign)
 <</dd_do>>
 ~~~~

 <<dd_graph: replace>>

-Alternatively, you may way to represent another variable on a single plot.
-For example, let's say we want to create the scatter plot and best-fit from above, but differentiate the genders on one graph (rather than two separate windows via `by`).
-To do this, we'd overlap two `scatter` and `lfit` plots in a single `twoway`, each with a conditional `if`.
+It often looks better to see the two plots overlaid on each other for a more direct comparison.
+To do this, rather than using `by(...)`, we'll instead add each overlay conditionally:

 ~~~~
 <<dd_do>>